Skip to main content

 Behavioral Notes

 Pagination is stateless.
 The engine re-executes the full query on each page request and skips rows using an offset.
 If DynamoDB data changes between page requests, rows may be skipped or duplicated at page boundaries.
 This is appropriate for analytics and reporting, but not for transactional reads where consistency across pages is required.
 See Pagination.
-LIKE wildcard.
-Only % (multi-character wildcard) is supported.
-The _ single-character wildcard is not implemented.
 String escaping.
 Doubled single quote ('') is the supported escape for a literal single quote inside a string literal.
 Other escape sequences (e.g., backslash-based) may not be handled correctly.
+Quoted identifiers.
+ANSI double quotes delimit identifiers.
+Use double quotes for table names, column names, aliases, or CTE names that include punctuation, spaces, reserved words, leading digits, or exact DynamoDB casing.
+Single quotes remain string literals.
 Keyword case sensitivity.
 SQL keywords (SELECT, FROM, WHERE, etc.) are treated case-insensitively in most contexts.
 Full case-insensitive coverage of all keywords is partial — if you encounter a parse error on a valid keyword, try uppercasing it.